thecbp/P8105_final/README.md

 ## Purpose

 This collaborative repo contains the project code for Data Science's final project.
+We analyze colectomy data to look for factors that contribute to or decrease the risk of surgical site infection.

 ## Team Members